Seven awards at 2024 Bamboo Design and Construction Competition (National)

 From left: En Abd Muluk, Wong, Cheah, Choo (third from right), Tee, and Chua receiving the prizes during the prize-giving ceremony

-Team 7001 comprised Architecture students Choo Ying Hong, Cheah Tian Yow, Chua Juan Xia, Tee Shu Teng, and Wong Tong Jie.
+Team 7001 comprised Architecture students Choo Ying Hong, Cheah Tian Yow, Chua Juan Xia, Tee Shu Teng, and Wong Tiong Jie.
 Under the supervision of En Abd Muluk, they were awarded First Runner-up at the competition, walking away with a cash prize of RM2,000 and a trophy.

 Team 7001’s Echoes of Wind’s Embrace won First Runner-up with its unconventional fusion of cultural elements